chanzuckerberg/napari-segmentation-workshop/_sources/onboard/gettingstarted.md

 ## Introduction to napari's Python requirements

 Like every software package out there, napari is written with a programming language.
-For example, Windows is based in C, various statistics programs are written in R, and ImageJ is based on *Java*.
-Napari is written with a language called Python.
+For example, Windows is based in *C*, various statistics programs are written in *R*, and ImageJ is based on *Java*.
+Napari is written with a language called *Python*.

 Python is a widely popular scientific computing language with many years of contributions under its belt.
 As such, there are multitudes of tools (and algorithms) that a program like napari can leverage to accomplish its tasks.
 Python, by default, is not pre-installed on most computers, and one needs to manually install it in order to execute Python-based programs.